stephenjwilson/edgar-analytics/README.md

 The Session class:
  * Stores all important information about a session
- * Formats data for output,
+ * Formats data for output
  * Updates the session as needed
  * Provides a function to assess if the session has ended